 This is an optional field.
-This section is available for you to describe in more detail characteristics of the site that may or may not have been covered earlier in the data form.
+This section is available for you to describe in more detail characteristics of the site that may or may not have been covered in the data form.
 The summary comments for each site generally describe the nature of the erosion problem as well as other important site characteristics.
 Remember there is a real difference between the cause and the symptom of many erosion problems.
-Wherever feasible, it is important to treat the cause of the problem rather than the symptom.
 You may want to refer to specific photos of the site in this section as well.
-A discussion on the historical maintenance needs of the site may help in determining treatment options and prioritization.